matiassequeira/burpsuite-oauth2.0/README.md

 * Burp Professional: Dashboard tab -> Issues field
 * Burp Community Edition: momentarily, you'll be able to find the issues in Extender tab -> Output tab for OAuth 2.0 Extender extension.
 To get extra information about the requests that were used to discover the issue, you can install the Logger++ extension to see them.
 You can also helo yourself looking at the [issues documentation](./issues_documentation.json)

+It is recommended to double check the findings in case of false positives.

 ### Screenshots

 In proxy, right click > Extensions > OAuth 2.0 Extender > Send to OAuth 2.0 Extender: